osxmidi/LinVst/Tested-VST-Plugins/README.md

 winetricks corefonts

+winetricks dotnet48

 Install Native-Access_2.exe using wine (wine Native-Access_2.exe)

-and hen click on the Native Access desktop icon to start it
+and then click on the Native Access desktop icon to start it

 Login